markstringer-dti/markstringer-dti.github.io/dti.md

 Am I going to say that all stories should be of the format "As an X, I can Y, so that Z"?
 No, I'm not saying that.
 Why?

 Because think the team need to get a feel together for what constitutes a well-formed story.
 It's fine for them, together to agree on a story of the format "As an X, I can Y, so that Z." It's fine for the team to come up with that as a suggestion - or for you to suggest it, if they're really struggling.
 It's not fine to insist on it.
-It's especially *not* fine.
-To insist that everything in the backlog (that's the technical term for the list of stories) must be a story, and that all stories must be of the form "As an X, I can Y, so that Z."
+It's especially *not* fine to insist that everything is in this form.
+Insisting that everything  must be a story rather that just a something that needs talking about.
+That's not fine.
+Insisting that all stories must be of the form "As an X, I can Y, so that Z." That's not fine.

 And drawing distinctions between stories and bugs.
 I'm also fine with this.
 Once you get going, this is fine.
 Roughly, a story is a change that the product owner wants to make to the way the software behaves to make it do something new.
 A bug is a change that makes it behave in the way that's expected.